 - Know how to create better courses, products and services that people desperately need.

-Now that you know the benefits and you have the Ideal Customer Profile nearby (you did download it right?), we can walk you through the two steps.
+Now that you know the benefits and you have the Ideal Customer Profile nearby, we can walk you through the two steps.

 Step 1: Who are they?